Log in

 - To save money.

-- To invest the money.
+- To invest money.

 - To keep doing it each year.

-It's something I've struggled with too.
+It's also something I struggled with.

 1. The day I'd tell my boss I was quitting.

-To do the things I needed to do with my money so I could leave 9-5 life early..
+Thinking about these 3 things helped fire me up to do the things I needed to do with my money so I could leave 9-5 life early..

 Even when I didn't feel like doing them.